 Acceptable Macronutrient Distribution Range (AMDR): The range of intakes of an energy source that is associated with a reduced risk of chronic disease yet can provide adequate amounts of essential nutrients.
 The AMDR is expressed as a percentage of total energy intake.
 The key feature of each AMDR is that it has a lower and upper boundary.
 Intakes that fall below or above this range increase the potential for an elevated risk of chronic diseases and raise the risk of inadequate consumption of essential nutrients.

 Requirement distribution is the variability in a requirement across individuals.
-Intake distribution is the reported variability in nutrient intake within an individual
+Intake distribution is the reported variability in nutrient intake within an individual.

 Estimated Energy Requirement (EER): Average dietary energy intake that is predicted to maintain energy balance in a healthy adult of a defined age, gender, weight, height, and level of physical activity consistent with good health.
 Includes adjustments for needs of children, pregnant and lactating women.